 As such, the Leadership Development Framework is equally applicable for all pharmacists and pharmaceutical scientists across Great Britain, including those who do not have patient-facing roles, in developing their leadership potential.

 Who is it for?

-There is no universal or common pathway followed by all pharmacy professionals, hence the way they demonstrate competence and ability will vary according to the career trajectory and their level of experience and training.
-Nevertheless, all competences should be capable of being achieved at all career stages, dependent on the context of their role and practice.
+There is no universal or common pathway followed by all pharmacists and pharmaceutical scientists, hence the way they demonstrate leadership behaviours will vary according to the career trajectory and their level of experience and training.
+Nevertheless, all leadership attributes should be capable of being achieved at all career stages, dependent on the context of their role and practice.

 Within the various developmental routes for each profession there are nine common leadership domains:

 - Engaging the teamo Holding to account

 While all nine domains are important in improving leadership, competence and ability in each can vary and strengths can be assessed using a four-level scale: